Your Mediation Information and

 After the MIAM:

 Mediation is a voluntary process.
-After attending a MIAM, it is up to each client as to whether they would like to proceed with mediation, and up to the Mediator to assess whether mediation would be appropriate.
+Once you find a mediator and attend a MIAM, it is up to each client as to whether they would like to proceed with mediation, and up to the Mediator to assess whether mediation would be appropriate.

-If both parties would like to take part in mediation, and the Mediator agrees, you can arrange your first joint session with the Mediator (see https://www.adeptmediation.com/family-mediation for more on this).
+If both parties would like to take part in mediation, and the Mediator agrees your case is suitable, you can arrange your first joint session with the Mediator (see https://www.adeptmediation.com/family-mediation for more on this).

-If you wish to make an application to the family court, either instead of mediation or alongside mediation, a Mediator can sign the FM1 court form to satisfy the court that you have attended a MIAM and considered mediation.
+If you wish to make an application to the family court, either instead of mediation or alongside mediation, a Mediator can sign the MIAM certificate to satisfy the court that you have attended a MIAM and considered mediation.

-*Exemptions to the rule of attending a MIAM before issuing an application to the family court mostly apply where:
+*Exemptions to the rule of attending a family Mediation Information and Assessment Meeting (MIAM) before issuing an application to the family court mostly apply where:

 You have attended a MIAM in the past four months